wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 simple program, compile it and upload it to the Uno, all without changing much of anything in the Arduino IDE's menu system.*

+### Sketchbook

+The Arduino IDE calls the directory where your programs are stored the `Sketchbook`.
+It is found in the menu system, following a `File &gt; Sketchbook` menu sequence.

 ### Themes

 *Sample theme: sequoia color scheme*